-- Ensure that the school complies with its duties under the above child protection and safeguarding legislation. - Guarantee that the policies, procedures and training opportunities in the school are effective and comply with the law at all times. - Guarantee that the school contributes to multi-agency working in line with the statutory guidance 'Working Together to Safeguard Children'. - Confirm that the school's safeguarding arrangements take into account the procedures and practices of the LA as part of the inter-agency safeguarding procedures. - Understand the local criteria for action and the local protocol for assessment, and ensure these are reflected in the school's policies and procedures. - Comply with its obligations under section 14B of the Children Act 2004 to supply the local safeguarding arrangements with information to fulfil its functions. - Ensure that staff working directly with children read at least Part one of KCSIE. - Ensure that staff who do not work directly with children read either Part one or Annex A of KCSIE.
-NB: Individual schools assess which guidance will be most effective for their staff to safeguard and promote the welfare of children. - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities in regard to safeguarding children. - Ensure a senior board level lead takes leadership responsibility for safeguarding arrangements. - Appoint a member of staff from the SLT to the role of DSL as an explicit part of the roleholder's job description. - Appoint one or more deputy DSLs to provide support to the DSL, and ensure that they are trained to the same standard as the DSL and that the role is explicit in their job description(s). - Facilitate a whole-school approach to safeguarding; this includes ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - Where there is a safeguarding concern, ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - Ensure systems are in place, children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible. - Ensure that staff have due regard to relevant data protection principles that allow them to share and withhold personal information. - Ensure that a member of the Governing Body is nominated to liaise with the LA and/or partner agencies on issues of child protection and in the event of allegations of abuse made against the Executive Head Teacher or another governor. - Guarantee that there are effective and appropriate policies and procedures in place. - Ensure all relevant persons are aware of the school's local safeguarding arrangements, including the Governing Body itself, the SLT and DSL. - Make sure that pupils are taught about safeguarding, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+- Ensure that the school complies with its duties under the above child protection and safeguarding legislation. - Guarantee that the policies, procedures and training opportunities in the school are effective and comply with the law at all times. - Guarantee that the school contributes to multi-agency working in line with the statutory guidance 'Working Together to Safeguard Children'. - Confirm that the school's safeguarding arrangements take into account the procedures and practices of the LA as part of the inter-agency safeguarding procedures. - Understand the local criteria for action and the local protocol for assessment, and ensure these are reflected in the school's policies and procedures. - Comply with its obligations under section 14B of the Children Act 2004 to supply the local safeguarding arrangements with information to fulfil its functions. - Ensure that staff working directly with children read at least Part one, Part Five and Annex A of KCSIE. - Ensure that staff who do not work directly with children read Part one of KCSIE. - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities in regard to safeguarding children. - Ensure a senior board level lead takes leadership responsibility for safeguarding arrangements. - Appoint a member of staff from the SLT to the role of DSL as an explicit part of the roleholder's job description. - Appoint one or more deputy DSLs to provide support to the DSL, and ensure that they are trained to the same standard as the DSL and that the role is explicit in their job description(s). - Facilitate a whole-school approach to safeguarding; this includes ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - Where there is a safeguarding concern, ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - Ensure systems are in place, children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible. - Ensure that staff have due regard to relevant data protection principles that allow them to share and withhold personal information. - Ensure that a member of the Governing Body is nominated to liaise with the LA and/or partner agencies on issues of child protection and in the event of allegations of abuse made against the Executive Head Teacher or another governor. - Guarantee that there are effective and appropriate policies and procedures in place. - Ensure all relevant persons are aware of the school's local safeguarding arrangements, including the Governing Body itself, the SLT and DSL. - Make sure that pupils are taught about safeguarding, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum.